pytroll/satpy/doc/source/reading.rst

 the regular case.
 If the data are not yet available, Satpy will wait during the computation of the dask graphs until data become available.

+Some limitations that may be resolved in the future:

+- Mixing different file types for the same reader is not yet supported.
+  For FCI, that means it is not yet possible to mix FDHSI and HRFI data.
+- Only nominal case
+- Dask may not order the processing of the chunks optimally.
+That means some dask workers may be waiting for chunks 33–40 as chunks 1–32 are coming in and are not being processed.
+- Currently, Satpy merely checks the existence of a file and not whether it has been completely written.
+This may lead to incomplete files being read, which might lead to failures.

 Note that this uses the ``h5netcdf`` backend for opening NetCDF files.

 For more technical background reading including hints